 Aerobic bioremediation is the addition of oxygen and nutrients to accelerate naturally occurring bioremediation through natural biological processes.
 The process helps facilitate the conversion of biodegradable compounds to CO2 and H2O.

-Terramend® technology was used to remediate approximately 10,500 cubic yards of soil impacted by diesel petroleum hydrocarbon at levels ranging from 500 mg/kg to 3,000 mg/kg.
+Terramend® Reagent was used to remediate approximately 10,500 cubic yards of soil impacted by diesel petroleum hydrocarbon at levels ranging from 500 mg/kg to 3,000 mg/kg.

-Approximately 4,000 tons of soil impacted with hydraulic oil and diesel fuel at a former manufacturing facility in Georgetown, Ontario were effectively treated ex situ with Terramend® technology.
+Approximately 4,000 tons of soil impacted with hydraulic oil and diesel fuel at a former manufacturing facility in Georgetown, Ontario were effectively treated ex situ with Terramend® reagent.

 Terramend® was used to treat soil impacted with 40,000 liters of crude oil along a remote stretch of highway north of Perth, Australia.
 The remediated soil was then used for gravel pit rehabilitation.